 FDA Approved: Yes (First approved March 22, 2018)

 Generic name: efavirenz, lamivudine and tenofovir disoproxil fumarate

 Treatment for: HIV Infection

 Symfi (efavirenz, lamivudine and tenofovir disoproxil fumarate) is a three-drug combination of a non-nucleoside reverse transcriptase inhibitor (efavirenz), and two nucleo(t)side reverse transcriptase inhibitors (lamivudine and tenofovir disoproxil fumarate) indicated as a complete regimen for the treatment of human immunodeficiency virus type 1 (HIV-1) infection.

-Development History and FDA Approval Process for Symfi
+Development Timeline for Symfi

 |Mar 28, 2018||Mylan Introduces Symfi (efavirenz, lamivudine and tenofovir disoproxil fumarate) Triple Combo Once-Daily HIV Treatment in the U.S.|